 Why you need a VMWare?

-VMWare is cloud-based machines that unite multiple computers into a single one.
-By using it, you can use your servers to run a single application (utilizing it at full capacity) on one task.
+VMWare are cloud-based machines that unite multiple computers into a single one.
+By using VMWare, you can use your servers to run a single application (utilizing it at full capacity) on one task.
 This not only reduces cost but also increases processing of the application.